MortalCatalyst/workingcsv/README.md

-vimrc for python, nimrod and web development.
+vimrc for python, nimrod, perl and web development.

 uses VAM for plugin managment.